Photo: Anette Andersson

 During the late summer and autumn, the mountain crackles in all sorts of colours, the air is clear and nature’s pantry is right at your feet.
 Although it is difficult to look away from the beautiful views, do so anyway.
 Move your eyes down towards the ground where you stand – the mountain is a real gold mine.

-Meadow’s gold is what we called it for when cloudberries mature it glitters like gold over every mountain meadow.
+Meadow’s gold is what we call it, for when cloudberries mature it glitters like gold across every mountain meadow.

 Sometime later in the fall, it’s time for the funnel chanterelles.
 The trick is to find one, and when you do they’re usually spread out as a carpet beneath your feet.
 Fantastic to dry and put in glass jars then crumble them in your autumn and winter’s soups and stews.

 You ought to get over 700 height meters to have the greatest chance to find chanterelles in Åredalen.

 The Swedish Right to Common Access is unique and allows you to pluck berries, mushrooms and other edible plants, hike and bike and more, almost freely in nature.
 However, there are rules that need to be respected, so make sure you know what you can do and what you cannot before heading out.
 See more about the Swedish Right to Common Access here.
 And read more about how to be a responsible visitor in nature here.